Youth Violence Prevention

 The complex factors contributing to youth violence in the U.S. and abroad are found at the individual, family, community, and societal levels.

-Through centers such as the National Resource Center for Mental Health Promotion and Youth Violence Prevention and the National Center on Safe Supportive Learning Environments, AIR provides resources that support the overall well-being of all children and youth.
+Through centers such as the National Center for Healthy Safe Children, the National Center on Safe Supportive Learning Environments, and the Violence Prevention Technical Assistance Center, AIR provides resources that support the overall well-being of all children and youth.

 Read more about our public health approach to youth violence prevention, which includes research, evaluation, and training and technical assistance across multiple systems, and addresses topics such as bullying, mental health, mentoring, child welfare, and juvenile justice.